petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/creating-notification-templates.md

 Terms are available for both custom and default object fields.

 !!! important
-   You can only reference fields for entries and users directly involved in the event that triggers the notification action.
+    You can only reference fields for entries and users directly involved in the notification-triggering action.

 ### Default Terms for Current Entry